jadler29/MadnessNetwork/README.md

 1. A primer on the March Madness Bracket creation scenario
 2. An investiagtion of the neural archetecture we design to optimize brackets
 3. A look at what the results tell us about making good future brackets and beyond

-  - if you are building a bracket and have no desire to touch an code, feel free to skip to part 3!
+(if you are building a bracket and have no desire to touch any code, feel free to skip to part 3!)

 ### Markdown